appsmithorg/appsmith-docs/setting-up/migrate.md

 docker-compose exec appsmith appsmithctl import_db
 ```

+Note that this will ask you `Importing this DB will erase this data.
+Are you sure you want to proceed`, where you can respond with `y`.
+It is safe in this situation since the new database in the new setup only contains initial data and should be safe to be overwritten.

 Once this is successful, we are ready to bring up our new instance!

 ## 7. Verify migration

 Navigate to your Appsmith instance, the same way you used to with your old instance, whether using IP address, or custom domain, and verify that your Appsmith instance is working well, and all your data is intact.

+After this, please designate a user as the superuser, to give them access to the Admin Settings page.
+You can follow the instructions at <https://docs.appsmith.com/setup/instance-configuration/admin-settings#configuring-a-superuser> to apply this change.